infinum/eightshift-docs/website/docs/basics/blocks-structure.md

 This folder contains all the variations blocks defined and used in your project.
 Please refer to the [variations](blocks-variations) chapter for more details.

 ### Wrapper
-This folder contains a wrapper component that wraps all blocks with shared variables and gives blocks the ability to behave as a section.
+This folder contains a wrapper component that wraps all blocks with shared variables and gives blocks the ability to behave as a layout section.
 Please refer to the [wrapper](blocks-wrapper) chapter for more details.

 ### Manifest.json
-This file contains global settings for the project.
+This file contains global settings for your project.
 It must contain `namespace` and `background` keys.
 Everything else is optional.
 Here you can store data you intend to share across toolbars, components, and blocks.
 Please refer to the [block manifest](block-manifest) chapter for more details.

 ### Blocks.php